-What if I say eating certain foods make your butt bigger naturally?
+What if I say that you can eat certain foods to make your butt bigger naturally?

 Yes!
 By following the bigger butt diet, you can increase your buttocks size without any side effects.

 The foods rich in healthy carbs can help in increasing the fat storage in our body.
 If taken in moderation, you’ll not become fat but can boost your butt.

 So, if you eat the right foods along with our most effective buttocks exercises, then you’ll surely get your booty pumped up in just a few weeks.